Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Evaluation

 In the following, we will first deduce the optimal window size for the quality control of the fitting using the \textbf{MetalPCB} dataset (Sec.~\ref{s:evaluation.optimization}).
-In Sec.~\ref{s:evaluation.depth}, we will discuss the depth resolution using the \textbf{StepChart} dataset.
+In Sec.~\ref{s:evaluation.depth}, we will discuss the depth accuracy using the \textbf{StepChart} dataset.
 In Sec.~\ref{s:evaluation.lateral}, we will discuss the lateral resolution on \textbf{MetalPCB} dataset.
-All intensity images are displayed using MATLAB's perceptionally uniform colormap \textit{parula}~\cite{matlab2016}.
+All intensity images are normalized to a perfect metal reflection, and displayed using MATLAB's perceptionally uniform colormap \textit{parula}~\cite{matlab2016}.